junxit/us-congress-bills-114/metadata.md

 - 2015-12-16 — Referred to the House Committee on the Judiciary.
 - 2015-12-16 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S8703-8704)
 - 2015-12-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S8703-8704)
+- 2016-01-15 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2016-02-24 — Considered under suspension of the rules. (consideration: CR H865-869)
+- 2016-02-24 — DEBATE - The House proceeded with forty minutes of debate on S. 238.
+- 2016-02-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-02-24 — Mr. Goodlatte moved to suspend the rules and pass the bill.
+- 2016-02-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H865-866)
+- 2016-02-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H865-866)
+- 2016-03-01 — Presented to President.
+- 2016-03-01 — Presented to President.
+- 2016-03-09 — Became Public Law No: 114-133.
+- 2016-03-09 — Became Public Law No: 114-133.
+- 2016-03-09 — Signed by President.
+- 2016-03-09 — Signed by President.